n02448428/SlimScreen/README.md

 ## Installation & Getting Started

 1. **Visit the Homepage:**
-   Go to [yourdomain.com](https://yourdomain.com) (replace with your actual URL) where you’ll find the **"Copy Bookmarklet"** button and detailed instructions.
+   Go to https://slim-screen.vercel.app/ where you’ll find detailed instructions.

 2. **Add the Bookmarklet:**
-   Follow the on-screen steps for your device—desktop users can drag the bookmarklet, while mobile users can copy and set up their bookmark with ease.
+   Follow the on-screen steps.

 3. **Enjoy Instant Insights:**
    Navigate to any webpage or document, highlight text, and let your friendly librarian guide you through definitions and context in real time.